Contact us with your IR35 queries

 Q. When do these changes come into effect?

-The legislation applies to all payments made after 6th April 2020, therefore may apply to work completed prior to that date.
-We strongly recommend you keep up to date by submitting timesheets and invoices to us regularly so you minimise the impact on payment for work carried out prior to 6th April.
+A. The legislation applies to work completed after 6th April 2021*.
+You will need to keep up to date by submitting timesheets and invoices to us regularly so you minimise the impact on payment for work carried out prior to 6th April.
 Payments will be made in accordance with the agreed payroll cycle between both parties.

 Q. How do I know if I’m inside or outside of IR35?